Cepheus (son of Aleus)

 In Greek mythology, Cepheus (/ˈsiːfiəs, -fjuːs/; Ancient Greek: Κηφεύς Kephéus) was a king of Tegea in Arcadia.
-He was an Argonaut, and was, along with most of his twenty sons, killed in Heracles' war against Hippocoon, king of Sparta.
+He was an Argonaut, and was, along with most of his twenty sons, killed in Heracles's war against Hippocoon, king of Sparta.
 He was perhaps the same Cepheus who, according to the mythographer Apollodorus, participated in the Calydonian boar hunt.

 Family

 Cepheus was a member of the Arcadian royal family, the descendants of Pelasgos, the first king of Arcadia.
 He was usually said to be the son of Aleus, the king of Tegea in Arcadia.
 According to Apollodorus, Aleus had, by Neaera the daughter of Pereus, a daughter Auge and two sons Cepheus and Lycurgus.
 While according to the mythographer Hyginus, Cepheus (the Argonaut) was the son of Aleus and Cleobule.
 A different tradition perhaps made Cepheus a son of Lycurgus rather than Aleus.

 In addition, the Argonaut Amphidamas was said to be another brother of Chepheus and son of Aleus, while according to the geographer Pausanias, Aleus had three sons, Lycurgus, Amphidamas and Cepheus, however Apollodorus has Amphidamas as the son of Lycurgus.
 According to the historian Diodorus Siculus, Aleus also had a daughter named Alcidice.

 Cepheus had twenty sons, one of whom was named Aeropus.
-He also had a daughter Sterope, who figured in the story of Cepheus' participation in the war against Hippocoon.
+He also had a daughter Sterope, who figured in the story of Cepheus's participation in the war against Hippocoon.
 Pausanias also mentions two other daughters of Cepheus, Aerope, who died giving birth to a son of the god Ares, and Antinoe.